Physics102-General Physics II - Fall Semester 2025-2026, Term 251

 • Students must bring the supplies they need such as, Lab notebook (graph notebook), pencil, ruler, calculator, eraser … etc.

-• Students can download the write-up of each experiment from Phys102 webpage.
+• Students will download the write-up of each experiment from Phys101&102 website (Lab Schedule).

-• Students will read the write-up, do the experiment, and write the report.
+• Students will read the write-up, do the experiment then write the report in their notebooks.

-• Students are expected to work in groups during the data collection part.
-Then, every student will compile his own lab report i.e. lab reports should be written individually, and not shared with others.
+• Students are expected to work in groups during the collection of data.
+Then, each student has to write his own report and answer the questions individually and not shared with others.
 Any cheating, copying, and sharing attempts of the lab reports will be dealt with severe consequences according to the university policy.

-• Students should finish their lab work during the lab session and submit it to the lab instructor before the end of the lab session.
+• Students should finish their lab work during the lab session and the instructor must collect all the reports before leaving the lab.

 • According to the Labs safety guidelines foods and beverages are not allowed in the labs.